-Investments that enhance the efficiency and productivity of workers and exploit their unique capabilities are what improves US workers value and competitiveness in a world labor market with lots of cheap labor.
+Investments that enhance the efficiency and productivity of workers and exploit their unique capabilities, talents and abilities are what improves US workers value and competitiveness in a world labor market with lots of cheap labor.
 For example, huge earth movers, long wall mining equipment, container shipping and prefabrication all improved the productivity and efficiency of workers in various industries.
 Today and into the future it will be through increasing automation, robotics and artificial intelligence that worker productivity and output will be magnified.
 New industries, like clean energy for the future, electric cars, miniaturization and genomic medicine all promise to provide better paying jobs that will increase consumer spending, investments and economic growth.
 A workforce with lots of unskilled, poorly educated workers in low-level service sector jobs, will do little for that economic growth or US competitiveness.

 The average American worker is worse off today than 40 years ago, and corporations are doing far better.
 None of this is a result of US workers somehow becoming less productive or lazy, while US corporations became more innovative and creative.
 Corporate profits have been a result of lowering costs by shifting to cheaper labor sources, tax breaks and now a decline in business regulations.
 Meanwhile, all that has been done for US workers is to kick them to the curb, offer then low paying service sector jobs and say, "what can we do?"
-Let's cut social services to reduce the deficit and tell workers, get out there and work harder if they want to get ahead.
+What we should NOT DO is to cut social services to reduce the deficit and then tell them, "get out there and work harder if they want to get ahead."
+American workers need to be provided a path forward, not just a dictate about what they need to do.